Florida debates gambling as big players lay down their bets

 “Florida is already a tourist destination and vibrant visitation area, but it can do better - particularly in the trade show and convention areas,” Las Vegas Sands Corp lobbyist Nick Iarossi told legislators.

-Complicating matters is an expiring contract between the state and the Seminole Tribe of Florida Inc [SMNFL.UL], up for renegotiation between the governor and the tribe.
+Complicating matters is an expiring contract between the state and the Seminole Tribe of Florida Inc, up for renegotiation between the governor and the tribe.

 Some see the two casino resorts as a replacement for $250 million in annual revenue that could be lost when the Seminole deal ends in July.